|

 Tack Placement into the Anteroinferior Glenoid.
 Published in the journal,

-Orthopedics, in 2003, this laboratory investigation illustrated and
+Orthopedics, in 2003, this laboratory investigation illustrated and quantified the

 usually have torn or loose anterior ligaments.
 Traditional open surgical